bmolnar91/workbook/module_oop.md

 #### What are access modifiers?
-IN PROGRESS

 The access modifiers in Java specify the accessibility or scope of a field, method, constructor, or class.
 We can change the access level of fields, constructors, methods, and classes by applying the access modifier on it.

 #### What is data hiding?
-IN PROGRESS

-The idea behind 'encapsulation' is to ensure that implementation details are not visible to users.
-The variables of one class will be hidden from the other classes, accessible only through the methods of the current class.
-This is called 'data hiding'.
+The idea behind **encapsulation** is to ensure that implementation details are not visible to users.
+The variables of one class will be *hidden* from the other classes, accessible only through the methods of the current class.
+This is called **data hiding**.

-To achieve encapsulation in Java, declare the class' variables as private and provide public setter and getter methods to modify and view the variables' values.
+To achieve encapsulation in Java, declare the class' variables as `private` and provide public setter and getter methods to modify and view the variables' values.

+//Use setters only if you must.//

 #### Can a static method use non-static members?